IRS Form 1045 Instructions

 Line 1: NOL Deduction

-Starting in the first column, enter the amount of the loss carried back to the second preceding tax year.
-Do not use the amount from Line 10.
+For the second preceding year, enter on Line 1 the amount of the 2023 farming loss carried back to the year.

 Line 2: Taxable income before NOL carryback